 The answers were clearly informed and we didn’t feel like details were ignored in favour of sending stock responses.Even highly technical questions were answered in less than 24 hours with sufficient detail.

 If they weren’t immediately aware of the answer, they took the time to reach out and let us know they were investigating to provide a useful solution.

 While live customer service is preferred to email, we will say that the quality of support was superb.
 Live chat from some providers is often pre-prepared statements, so decent email help is better than poor live help.

 Which is better, PrivadoVPN or ExpressVPN?

 As PrivadoVPN builds its infrastructure, customer support, and features, there is scope for them to improve.
-The features that exist are good, but still limited compared to a service like ExpressVPN.

 One way that PrivadoVPN is superior to many services, however, is that they own the data centres and fibre in Amsterdam, Phoenix, Los Angeles, Washington DC, and Frankfurt.
 Ownership of these locations should make it easier to respond to issues and allows them more operational oversight.